 - Arts and Music

-- Admission to THEA 351 in any year is limited.
-Students intending to enrol for this paper must contact Theatre Studies to complete an application form by 23 November 2019 and arrange an interview.
+- Admission to THEA351 in any year is limited.
+Students intending to enrol for this paper must contact Theatre Studies to complete an application form in the November prior to enrolment and arrange an interview.
 Early applications are encouraged, but late applications may be considered.

 Enrolments for this paper are limited, and it requires departmental permission.
 View more information about limitations of enrolment.